 Meet Catriona, BSc (Hons) MCOptom Dip TP (IP), manager at our Specsavers store

 Catriona and her team remain open for emergencies and essential eyecare in support of community pharmacy, GP and NHS services which aims to alleviate and prevent unnecessary phone calls or attendance to the GP or Hospital at this time.
 Catriona explains:

 "What that means is that Specsavers is unable to provide routine eye examinations until further notice, but are able to triage patients over the phone and advise them appropriately.
 So far some have required advice, some have needed a prescription of eye drops to be done over the phone, and some have needed a referral for emergency eye treatment at the hospital."

 Catriona also wants to advise that they can provide emergency glasses remotely too.
 But, if you have any concerns regarding emergency treatment give them a call on 0141 771 0871

-Last week we were due to welcome Glasgow Science Centre to Glasgow Fort, on their outreach science education tours.
+Earlier this year we were due to welcome Glasgow Science Centre to Glasgow Fort, on their outreach science education tour.
 Of course, this couldn't happen but we love their work and thought you might like a taste of science at home.
 They offer some fantastic Facebook live science session every morning, so why not tune in with the family for a daily dose of Science Technology Engineering & Maths.